-A significant part of our output, largely hidden from view, is our submissions to Government or international bodies' consultations.
+A significant part of our output, which often receives less attention, is our submissions to Government or international bodies' consultations.
 A selection of these submissions can be found below.

 The submission by the NSS to the consultation by the DfES on School Admissions.

 Our response to the “Equalities Review, Interim Report for consultation”